tooevangelist/paysuper-js-sdk/README.md

 ```
 npm run test:dev
 ```

+## About
+Learn more about PaySuper at https://pay.super.com

 ## Contributing
 We feel that a welcoming community is important and we ask that you follow PaySuper's [Open Source Code of Conduct](https://github.com/paysuper/code-of-conduct/blob/master/README.md) in all interactions with the community.